 To our knowledge, Nutrience has not had a product recall in the company’s history.

-What Kinds Of Cat Food Does Nutrience Offer?
+What Kinds of Cat Food Does Nutrience Offer?

 Nutrience offers a wide variety of products for cats including dry food, wet food, and treats.
 Their wet cat food products are primarily pate texture, made with premium animal proteins like free-range chicken, turkey, duck, and ocean fish.
 They also offer several specialized wet food formulas designed to address specific issues like weight control and urinary health.